 4. Cafe Oto

-This Dalston venue is dedicated to housing and showcasing creative new talent, providing London with a concert programme that goes beyond mainstream tastes.
+This Dalston venue is dedicated to housing and showcasing creative new talent, providing London with a concert calendar that goes beyond mainstream tastes.
 By daytime OTO is a Cafe, by nighttime they showcase live music 7 evenings a week.
 Feast your eyes (and later ears) on what events they’ve got coming up this month here.

 5. Piano Works